autonlab/AutonFeat/docs/api/core/transform.md

 # Transform

-One of the ***core*** building blocks of [`AutoFeat`](../../index.md) is the [`Transform`](transform.md) abstraction.
+One of the ***core*** building blocks of [`AutonFeat`](../../index.md) is the [`Transform`](transform.md) abstraction.
 This enables users to define custom featurizers that can be applied to the sliding window intervals and is how we implement the build-in feature extractors.

-::: autofeat.core.Transform
+::: autonfeat.core.Transform

 ## Examples